-Field Trips-CASD POLICY 121
+Field Trips-CASD Policy 121

-Trip Request Forms (available online) must be completed and submitted to the at least 30 days prior to the trip.
-Students should not be notified about the field trip until the activity has been approved.
-Requests must include an alphabetized list by last name of all students.
-All field trip teachers/advisors are required to take attendance and turn in a list to either the Middle or High School office prior to departure.
-All field trips must be approved by the Principal and the Superintendent.
-All field trips 100 miles or more or out of state must be approved by the Board of Education.
+Field Trip Request Forms (available online) must be completed and submitted to the office at least 30 days prior to the trip. ☐ Students should not be notified about the field trip until the activity has been approved. ☐ Requests must include an alphabetized list by last name of all students. ☐ All field trip teachers/advisors are required to take attendance and turn in a list to either the Middle or High School office prior to departure. ☐ The costs associated with an educational field trip must be budgeted and discussed with the Department Chair. ☐ All field trips must be approved by the Principal and the Superintendent. ☐ All field trips 100 miles or more or out of state must be approved by the Board of Education.
 Trip sponsors must have an appropriate number of chaperones.
-Chaperones must be employed by the School District or comply with CASD Policy 916, Volunteers.
-Parental permission forms shall be completed for every student participating.
-Permission forms shall be submitted directly to the teacher responsible for the field trip or activity.
-Teachers will take permission forms with them on the field trip.
-Organizers must plan appropriately for the management of student medical needs.
-All students must continue to participate and travel with the group until the field trip or activity is completed and shall use the designated transportation back to their original location.
-Permission will not be given for students to travel one way with the group except in case of emergency.
-The principal must be notified after returning from the field trip or activity when any incident occurred that involved the safety of a student.
+Chaperones must be employed by the School District or comply with CASD Policy 916, Volunteers. ☐ Parental permission forms shall be completed for every student participating. ☐ Permission forms shall be submitted directly to the teacher responsible for the field trip or activity.
+Teachers will take permission forms with them on the field ☐ Organizers must plan appropriately for the management of student medical needs. ☐ All students must continue to participate and travel with the group until the field trip or activity is completed and shall use the designated transportation back to their original location. ☐ Permission will not be given for students to travel one way with the group except in case of emergency. ☐ The principal must be notified after returning from the field trip or activity when any incident occurred that involved the safety of a student.

-☐ Private cars are not be used to transport students.
+☐ Private cars are not to be used to transport students.